 It is not uncommon for the scouring bath to look quite dirty at the end of this stage.
 All that gunk lives in fabric and fiber, which is why it’s so important to wash clothes after you buy them from the store, or block your knitted goods before you wear them!

 The mordanting step is what allows dyes to stick to the fiber, and stay there.
-Unmordanted specimens will generally not be as color-fast (will gradually fade in the sun and with repeated washings) as those which have been pre-treated in this way.
+Unmordanted specimens will generally not be as color-fast (and so will gradually fade in the sun and with repeated washings) as those which have been pre-treated in this way.
 This step can be optional, as many dye materials can act as their own mordant if they are high in tannins, but many dyes are notoriously fickle (“fugitive”) without a mordant.

 Some tips for mordanting:

 - There is a great deal of debate about the toxicity of these metal salts, so it is best practices to work in a ventilated space and wear gloves.

 - Plant fibers benefit from a round of pre-pre-mordanting with a tannin solution, to really help the alum stick to the fiber (and then the dye to stick to the alum).